arthurfiorette/steam-trader/README.md

 ## 📁 Downloading

+> _The main branch is used for development, to download the code, prefer to download a specific tag._

 Open this repository <a href="https://github.com/ArthurFiorette/steam-trader/releases" target="_blank">releases</a> tab and download the latest source code **.zip** file.

 ## ⚙️ Configuration